Revolutionizing Database Q&A with Large Language Models: Comprehensive Benchmark and Evaluation: Dataset Generation

 \subsection{General DB \qa}

-\textbf{Data sources}.
+\textbf{Data Sources}.
 We have two types of data sources.
-(1) As in the construction of other domain-specific evaluation datasets, exams are a good data source because exams offer objective and typically accurate ground truths.
-We collect 2000 unique multiple-choice questions from 4 DB university textbooks, 3 online courses and 28 online course exams.
-(2) To ensure that the \bench dataset covers a wide range of daily questions asked by DB users, we collect all resolved \qa entries from the largest English and Chinese online DB communities, namely the database section of StackOverflow\footnote{\url{https://stackoverflow.com/questions/tagged/database}}, the Database Administrators section of StackExchange\footnote{\url{https://dba.stackexchange.com/}} and MoDB\footnote{\url{https://www.modb.pro/}}.
+(1) Similar to other domain-specific datasets, exams are a good data source because exams offer objective and typically accurate ground-truths.
+We collect $2,000$ unique multiple-choice questions from four DB university textbooks, three online courses, and 28 online course exams.
+(2) To ensure that the \bench dataset covers a wide range of questions asked by DB users in daily usage, we collect \qa entries from the largest English and Chinese online DB communities, namely the database section of StackOverflow\footnote{\url{https://stackoverflow.com/questions/tagged/database}}, the Database Administrators section of StackExchange\footnote{\url{https://dba.stackexchange.com/}}, and MoDB\footnote{\url{https://www.modb.pro/}}.

-\textbf{Step 1: Filtering}.
+\textbf{Step 1: Question Filtering}.
 One major problem of online \qa pairs is that the answers are not guaranteed to be factually accurate.
 Thus, we filter the collected content based on online feedback.
-First, we compute the ROUGE-1 score, which measures the overlap of unigrams between queries.
-Queries with a large ROUGE-1 score ($\geq 0.8$) are merged to de-duplicate the questions and reduce possible grammatical problems.
+First, we compute the ROUGE-1 score, which measures the overlap of unigrams between questions. \qa with a large ROUGE-1 score ($\geq 0.8$) are merged to de-duplicate the questions and reduce possible grammatical problems.
 For each question, we retain only the accepted answers and those with high upvotes to ensure the factual correctness of the responses.